 Website owner beware.

 This point may seem obvious, but I'm shocked at how many website owners miss or ignore the fact that their websites ...
-YOUR website ... besides looking attractice and easy to consume, and besides sounding professional and lacking the jargon ... also has to work.
+YOUR website ... besides looking attractive and easy to consume, and besides sounding professional and lacking jargon ... also has to work.

-I'm talking about links, forms, menus, downloads, payment buttons, cart -- it all has to work if you want to continue the trust you've won so far.
+I'm talking about links, forms, menus, downloads, payment buttons, cart -- it all has to work if you want to hold on to the trust you've won so far.